This post was originally published in June, 2014 and was updated on 10 June 2020 for freshness, accuracy and comprehensiveness.

 The question then arises about whether you should charge VAT on the services provided.

-Basically if you charge tenants, under the terms of your lease, for services such as reception and switchboard services, and office services such as typing and photocopying, the supply will follow the main supply of rent and therefore be exempt.
+Basically, if you charge tenants, under the terms of your lease, for services such as reception, switchboard and photocopying, it will follow the main supply of rent and therefore be exempt, as long as these services would reasonably be expected to be included alongside the office space.

 With electricity, light and heat, even if you make a separate charge for unmetered supplies, this will also be exempt.